xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 _Figure 31: Hierarchical Services EVPN Centralized GW_

 ### EVPN Head-End for L3 Services
-CST 5.0 also introduces Cisco's EVPN Head-End solution for hierarchical services.
+Agile Metro also supports Cisco's EVPN Head-End solution for hierarchical services.
 EVPN Head-End is similar to the existing Hierarchical PWHE services, but allows the use of native EVPN-VPWS between the access PE node and centralized PE node.
 This simplifies deployments by allowing providers to use